On this page

 - Processing time for DS-160 varies by location — always check the official Department of State processing time tool.

-- Scheduling an interview at a U.S. embassy or consulate.
+- Leads to scheduling an interview at a U.S. embassy or consulate.

 - DS-160 is commonly filed alongside Form I-134.